The art of engraving, a pleasure for the eye and for the touch

 the easiest to make cards, Unica by Fabriano white or cream, 250 g by square meter, perfectly opaque,

-The most magic , both so fine and so strong, made of Kozo.
-THe one I use is made in Korea and only weighs 20g by square meter.
-It is a transparent veil which is virtually invisible if stuck on a canvas for example.
+The most magical, so lightweight though so strong, made of Kozo fiber.
+The one I use is made in Korea and only weighs 20g by square meter.
+It is a translucent veil which is virtually invisible if stuck on a canvas for example.

 The most elegant, the white Tosa washi from Japan, translucent and with its thread showing through